tlsnotary/docs-mdbook/src/protocol/2pc/deap.md

 If Alice is malicious, she has the opportunity to prematurely leak $k$ bits of Bob's input with $2^{-k}$ probability of it going undetected.

+### Aborts

+We assume that it is acceptable for either party to cause the protocol to abort at any time, with the condition that no information of Alice's inputs are leaked from doing so.

 ### Committed Oblivious Transfer

 In the second phase of our protocol Bob must open all oblivious transfers he sent to Alice.
 To achieve this, we require a very relaxed flavor of committed oblivious transfer.
-For more detail on these relaxations see section 2 of [Zero-Knowledge Using Garbled Circuits (JKO13)](https://eprint.iacr.org/2013/073.pdf).
+For more detail on these relaxations see section 2 of [Zero-Knowledge Using Garbled Circuits [JKO13]](https://eprint.iacr.org/2013/073.pdf).

 ### Privacy-free Garbling

 Bob's inputs will be revealed in their entirety at the end of the protocol, and because of this Bob can garble his circuit using a privacy-free garbling scheme.
 This is quite convenient as this substantially reduces the cost of the second execution.

-Our implementation uses the [Half-gate garbling scheme (ZRE15)](https://eprint.iacr.org/2014/756.pdf) which enjoys a 50% reduction in cost for both garbling and evaluating a circuit in privacy-free mode.
+Our implementation uses the [Half-gate garbling scheme [ZRE15]](https://eprint.iacr.org/2014/756.pdf) which enjoys a 50% reduction in cost for both garbling and evaluating a circuit in privacy-free mode.

 ### Notation